Episode 23: Risk and Opportunity

 Erick: Hey there, All Things MSP crew.
 This is the very first episode of the new All Things MSP deep dive podcast called ATMSP Evolutions.
 And today we’re going to be talking about something that Has evolved into this thing that every MSP, I think, needs to be aware of and start doing as part of their best practices in their business, and that is vendor management.

 Once upon a time, you could get away with just signing up with a new vendor and that’d be okay.
 Cyber security, supply chain attacks, all kinds of things have started to rear their ugly heads.
 In terms of vendors and their things that [00:15:00] we need to be paying attention to.
-So of course, with me today, I have Rich Freeman and Eric Simpson from channel mastered, who are obviously, well known in this space.
+So of course, with me today, I have Rich Freeman and Erick Simpson from channel mastered, who are obviously, well known in this space.

 Don’t need a lot of introduction, but I’m going to go ahead and let them introduce themselves anyway.

-Rich: Thank you so much, Eric.
+Rich: Thank you so much, Erick.
 I actually I think you may have mentioned this earlier on, but I’d forgotten that this is your inaugural episode of All Things MSP Evolution.
 So we are actually very excited.

 We were looking forward to this conversation anyway.
 We’re super excited to be on the very first episode of the show.
 And super excited to share that with our audience as well.
-So Eric and I, as he said, are two of the founders of Channel Mastered.
+So Erick and I, as he said, are two of the founders of Channel Mastered.
 This is a consultancy that works with vendors that have or would like to have, or would like to improve MSP partner programs.

-Eric, the K over to you.
+Erick, the K over to you.

 Erick: Yeah.
 I’m recovering MSP as many of us are nowadays.
 Built and sold one of the first MSPs in the industry and then founded MSP University and have been working with, MSPs ever since that day.
-So I’m not going to age myself and tell you guys how long ago it was, but those that know.
+So I’m not going to age myself and tell you guys how long ago it was, but those that know, know.

 Thank you.
 And thanks for doing this kind of joint collaboration where we’re posting it on, all things MSP evolutions, but we’re also posting it on MSP chat.
 So super excited for that as well.
 And we mentioned vendors.
 This is more, obviously, geared towards the MSP audience, but we all know that we have some vendors who watch these shows as well.

 And vendors, you should probably listen up to this one, because although we’re giving it as a blueprint for MSPs, it should also be the model by which you are trying to create the right partnership program for your MSP partners.
-I’ve got some questions, and I know you guys have some questions too, we’re going to just go back and forth on this in a way, and, but I want to gear it towards the, how does this affect the new MSP, how does it affect existing MSPs are doing in 2024, what’s changing, because ATMSP Evolutions is about The future and I think this is something that’s very relevant for the future because it is something that’s changing So in your mind and i’ll start with eric in your mind What kind of is the definition of and scope of vendor management to you?
+I’ve got some questions, and I know you guys have some questions too, we’re going to just go back and forth on this in a way, and, but I want to gear it towards the, how does this affect the new MSP, how does it affect existing MSPs are doing in 2024, what’s changing, because ATMSP Evolutions is about The future and I think this is something that’s very relevant for the future because it is something that’s changing So in your mind and i’ll start with Erick in your mind What kind of is the definition of and scope of vendor management to you?

-Oh boy I look at it from two perspectives, right because and this is something that every msb Looks at as well.
+Oh boy I look at it from two perspectives, right because and this is something that every msp Looks at as well.
 It’s managing our own vendor relationships But on top of that, it’s managing our client’s vendor, right?
 And sometimes there’s crossover.
 Sometimes the client’s vendor relationships are the vendor relationships that we introduce to our clients.

 And sometimes the client’s vendor relationships are things that come with a new client, right?
 And so our job as MSPs in managing these vendor relationships, I think can be boiled down into a couple of, I think, Simple ideas, which means we need to have the best relationship with our vendors, whether they are our vendors, we’re sharing our vendors with our clients or managing their vendors so that we have influence and leverage on delivering the best service and outcome for our clients.

-Now as MSPs, Eric, you well know that when we consider engaging with a vendor to power our services or to help us grow our businesses.
+Now as MSPs, Erick, you well know that when we consider engaging with a vendor to power our services or to help us grow our businesses.
 We’re typically evaluating them from a couple of different perspectives.
 The first one is we’ll be, we’ll bring in this vendor on, be good for my clients.
 Is it a product service or solution that I’m adding into my stack that today’s MSPs have had to adapt and adjust to as you introduced in your intros.

 Like we, we are a post pandemic now.
 Today’s buyers are buying different things than what they used to buy.
 So we’re focused now on.
 Cybersecurity, cloud and SaaS application [00:20:00] management, hybrid workforce support, right?
 So cybersecurity being, the through line through all of this.
 So is this product service or solution good for my clients?